The Evolution of Money VII: The Force in Dormancy

 Whether you believe cryptocurrency to be the future of money or not, you will agree that since barter trade, every type of currency in history has, at some point, been the greatest invention that societies ever came across.
 If you familiarize yourself with the details of how it came to be accepted, you will also come across one or groups of influential people resisting it on the basis of it being new and strange.
 It is no wonder, however, that you will still come across some bigwigs, top on the list being economist Nouriel Roubini, billionaire Warren Buffett, and author David Gerard.

 Most banks were initially anti-crypto, but gradually, many have invested greatly in the development and acceptance of these digital assets as money.
 JP Morgan Bank, one of the largest banks in the world, was on the frontline dismissing Bitcoin, but a short while later they were launching JPM Coin.
 Predictably, just a short while after getting into the cryptocurrency business, JPMorgan was caught engaging in underhand Bitcoin price manipulation in Sweden.
-You can read about it here.
+You can read about it on JQ.

 Cryptocurrency and human emotion